quartiq/stabilizer/book/src/setup.md

 ## Set the MQTT broker

-The MQTT broker can be [configured via the USB port on Stabilizer's front](#usb-configuration).
+The MQTT broker address is [configured via the USB port on Stabilizer's front](#usb-configuration).
 The address can be an IP address or a domain name.
-Once the broker has been updated, power cycle stabilizer to have the new broker address take effect.
+Once the broker address has been updated, power cycle stabilizer to have the new broker address take effect.

 ## Verify MQTT connection